MasteryEducation/SecuritiesExamsMastery.ca/content/csc/26/4/index.md

 - [ ] Only recommending products that carry a guaranteed return.
 - [ ] Prioritizing the advisor’s compensation structure above the client’s needs.

-> **Explanation:** Suitability means tailoring each investment recommendation to the client’s unique situation, objectives, and risk tolerance.
+> **Explanation:**( Suitability means tailoring each investment recommendation to the client’s unique situation, objectives, and risk tolerance.)

----

 ### Under which circumstances might an advisor assume a fiduciary duty?